KrisHHFI/KrisHHFI/README.md

 ## Hi there 👋

-Currently seeking work placement in Helsinki!
+Currently seeking a work placement in Helsinki!

 ---